 Analytical – In this scenario, the analytical role involves estimating the number of people who visit the courthouse.
-This number is often determined through a survey but can also be calculated by analyzing metrics such as: workload volume, number of proceedings, average participants and spectators per proceeding, number of jury days and jury assembly proceedings, average number of visitors to the court and other building occupants, and percentage of visitors who use public transportation.
+This number is often determined through a survey.
+Still, it can also be calculated by analyzing metrics such as workload volume, number of proceedings, average participants and spectators per proceeding, number of jury days and jury assembly proceedings, the average number of visitors to the court and other building occupants, and percentage of visitors who use public transportation.

 Unsecured, restricted parking is usually limited to specific labor categories of court and related component personnel.
-The number of restricted spaces needed can be estimated based on the forecasted workload and personnel, and assumptions about future court services and the impact of technology.
-Secured parking is typically limited to judges; the number of secured spaces needed can be estimated based on a judge allocation formula coupled with forecasted future workload.
+The number of restricted spaces needed can be estimated based on the forecasted workload and personnel and assumptions about future court services and the impact of technology.
+Secured parking is typically limited to judges; the number of secured spaces needed can be estimated based on a judge allocation formula and forecasted future workload.

 A restricted parking garage sized to anticipate the forecasted workload